 Start by identifying a couple of industries that you tend to work with.
 At this point, taking a look at your existing customers should be a good starting point.
 You can then use Unless to create audiences for each industry.
 You can target broad industries or get very specific by making use of something like SIC (Standard Industrial Classification) codes.

-We can identify the industry of a company based on IP via our integrations with Clearbit, Kickfire and Albacross.
+We can identify the industry of a company based on IP via our integrations with Clearbit, Kickfire, Albacross, and Leadfeeder.
 Enriching email addresses of leads with more information is another option.
 Or if you are running Linkedin ads for particular industries, you can also make use of that data in Unless.

 So now that you have useful data at hand, how do you know what to personalize?
 The best practice is to start with your page’s headline after all this is the first thing that catches people’s eye.
 But of course there are more things you can personalize on your site based on your visitor’s industry.
 Let’s take a look.